PhD Programs

 Is there an aspect of studying in Chicago in particular that you feel benefited you?

 Chicago’s central location and accessible transportation infrastructure made it easy to explore other academic institutions, attend seminars and workshops, and collaborate with researchers from neighboring universities and research centers.
-Overall, studying in Chicago offered a unique blend of academic, cultural, and professional opportunities that significantly enriched my educational journey and prepared me for success in my career.

 Would you recommend the College of Engineering to new applicants?